merrtkb/blackline-web/README.md

 Blackline is a full-stack web application designed as a vehicle showcase and request platform.
 The application follows an e-commerce–style structure, allowing users to explore vehicles in detail and submit requests efficiently.

-Users can browse vehicle models, view detailed information about each vehicle, and submit a request for a selected vehicle.
 All vehicle data is fetched dynamically from a backend service, and user requests are stored persistently in a database.

 ---